neu-pdi/cs2100-public-resources/lecture-notes/l7-ethics.md

 # Ethics

+## Learning outcomes

+These are the three learning outcomes for this lecture:

-## Identify pros and cons of using given data to solve the desired problem
+- Identify pros and cons of using given data to solve the desired problem
-## Identify and defend privacy issues
+- Identify and defend privacy issues
-## Identify stakeholders, and values and interests at stake for each stakeholder
+- Identify stakeholders, and values and interests at stake for each stakeholder

+Those lecture outcomes correspond to these learning outcomes for the course:

+- Students can identify pros and cons of using given data to solve the desired problem, and identify and defend privacy issues in problems presented to them without being told there is a privacy issue to identify.
+- Given a technical problem, students can (a) identify the stakeholders, (b) identify values and interests at stake for each stakeholder, (c) discuss conflicts of values, and (d) identify modifications that would mitigate conflicts of values.

+Computer science is a group activity.
+In this course, we are teaching the vocabulary for moral language to be able to talk with your teammates and advocate for what you think is right.

+We are also choosing to focus specifically on "Identifying and defending privacy issues" to debunk the common excuse of "I have nothing to hide" [^1] using Value-Sensitive Design.

+[^1]: https://www.danielsolove.com/nothing-to-hide/ and https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1827982 are recommended further reading for those interested by the "I have nothing to hide" argument.

+## Steps for Value-Sensitive Design

 These are the steps you will take to demonstrate Value-Sensitive Design in the homework assignments for this course: